 The disciplines of 4K interviewing

 Hiring in 4K is not about technology.
 It is about discipline.
 It requires interviewers to adopt beliefs and behaviors that make clarity possible.
-These are the core disciplines that separate average interviewers from masterful ones.
+These are the disciplines that build toward that clarity.

-- Observation over impression.
-Instead of judging by charm or polish, 4K interviewers study patterns.
+2. Observation over impression.
+Charm and polish are easy to notice.
+Patterns take more attention and reveal more.
 How does the candidate listen?
 What do they do with feedback?
 What energizes or frustrates them?

 These disciplines are not mechanical.
 They are moral.
 They come from leaders who believe people deserve to be seen in full focus before they are judged.